garrandall/popular-music-data/tracks/stir-it-up-patti-labelle.md

 Stir it up, got to break it up now
 I'm gonna stir it up, gonna stir it up
 I'm not gonna take it no more, no more, no more, no more, no more, no more Mmm Stir it up, got to break it up now
 Stir it up, got to break it up now
 (Mmm...got to stir it up)
 Stir it up, got to break it up now
 (Stir it up, baby, I...I'm gettin' out of here)
 Stir it up, got to shake it up now
 (Stir it up, baby, I...I'm gettin' out of here)
 Stir it up, got to break
 it up now Stir it, got to shake it up now
 If I have to beg or borrow, I don't wanna take it no more Stir it up, got to break it up now
 When I think about tomorrow, I can't wait to
 Stir it, got to shake it up now
 I'm gonna stir it up, gonna stir it up
 I'm not gonna take it no more, no more, no more, no more, no more, no more, no more Mmm Stir it up, got to break it up now
 Stir it up, got to break it up now
-(Ooh...got to sir it up)
+(Oh...got to sir it up)
 Stir it up, got to break it up now
 (Stir it up, baby, I...I'm gettin' out of here)
 Stir it up, got to shake it up now
 (Stir it up, baby, I...I'm gettin' out of here)
 Stir it up, got to break it up no